parrondo/deeptrading/README.md

 ### What You Need

-You should have Bash (Git Bash) and the Anaconda distribution of Python 3.x setup on your computer and an deeptrading working directory.
-Be sure you have:
+You should have Bash, Git (Git Bash for Windows users) and the Anaconda distribution of Python 3.x setup on your computer and an deeptrading working directory.
+Installation of Git Bash (Windows users) and Anaconda is out of the scope of these instructions.
+Here you can find the hyperlink and below, how to test your set-up.
+So, Be sure you have:

-- Completed the setup for Bash (Git Bash)
+- Completed the setup for Bash and Git, or [Git Bash for Windows users](https://gitforwindows.org/)
-- Complete the setup for Anaconda
+- Completed the setup for [Anaconda](https://www.anaconda.com/)
 - Created a deeptrading directory on your computer

 Information below is adapted from materials developed by the Conda documentation for [installing conda](https://conda.io/docs/user-guide/install/index.html) and [managing packages](https://conda.io/docs/user-guide/tasks/manage-pkgs.html).